PDXtoday City Guide Play Banner

 Hamono Sushi, 620 SW Ninth Ave.

 DYK: Sushi is historically a casual finger food?
 Hamono Sushi, an out-of-the-way downtown place with just 20 dining spots, is the ideal scene for those that want to sit back and ride the sushi wave.
-Try their specialty: omakase, which means “I’ll leave it up to you” in Japanese.
+Their specialty omakase — which means “I’ll leave it up to you” in Japanese — is a more affordable alternative to many other omakase services.

 Mizu Sushi, 1338 SW Third Ave.